Skip to content

 Four-point salivary cortisol captures the daily curve: samples taken at waking, noon, late afternoon, and bedtime reveal whether the rhythm is intact, inverted, or flattened.
 This single test often explains years of mysterious symptoms.

 The DUTCH Complete (Dried Urine Test for Comprehensive Hormones) is the gold standard.
 It measures free cortisol and cortisone at multiple time points, total cortisol metabolites, the cortisol awakening response, DHEA-S, sex hormones, and melatonin metabolites.
-Critically, it can reveal whether a patient with low free cortisol is actually under-producing or over-clearing — a distinction that completely changes the treatment approach.
+Critically, it can reveal whether someone with low free cortisol is actually under-producing or over-clearing — a distinction that completely changes the treatment approach.

-Supportive markers I often run include hs-CRP (systemic inflammation), fasting insulin and glucose (metabolic stress), DHEA-S (adrenal reserve), homocysteine (methylation and B-vitamin status), and a comprehensive thyroid panel — because chronic HPA activation suppresses the thyroid at the T4-to-T3 conversion step, creating a secondary hypothyroid picture that will not resolve until the stress axis is addressed.
+Supportive markers often include hs-CRP (systemic inflammation), fasting insulin and glucose (metabolic stress), DHEA-S (adrenal reserve), homocysteine (methylation and B-vitamin status), and a comprehensive thyroid panel — because chronic HPA activation suppresses the thyroid at the T4-to-T3 conversion step, creating a secondary hypothyroid picture that will not resolve until the stress axis is addressed.

 The Path Back: Practical Nervous System Regulation